superjcd/pydag2/README.md

 ```

 #### Get task level logs
-Getting task level log is similar, the only you need to do is just put a `--task_name` flag:
+Getting task level log is quite similar, the only thing you need to do is just add a `--task_name` flag:

 ```shell
 pydag log TestJob --task_name="Sync Data" -n=1
 ```
-Again the `n` flag will limit the number of logs to be shown
+Again,  the `n` flag will limit the number of logs to be shown

 ## The envrionment varibles
 In [build a workflow](#build-a-workflow) section, we define several enviroments, here are full list of enviroments varible you can set: